yashtrivedi2000/Supply_Chain/README.md

 An ethereum product for all the logistics and management, a generic supply chain.

+## Pre-installation
+Change the OWNER_ADDRESS in app.js file before running the application.
+And change address in farmerContract as what's the address where you deploy your contract.

 ## Installation

 Use the package manager [yarn](https://yarnpkg.com/).